 Online Learning - Visit Website

-The Pediatric Nurse Practitioner-Primary Care Post-Graduate Certificate at South College is an online program for nurses with a graduate degree seeking specialization.
-It focuses on advanced pediatric care, covering topics like health assessments, pharmacology, and chronic condition management.
-The curriculum includes 44 credits with clinical practicums and a residency.
-Admissions require an unencumbered RN license and a master's in nursing, with GPA and professional experience considered.
-Costs involve tuition and clinical fees, but specific amounts are not detailed.
-This program prepares graduates for national certification and enhances skills in primary pediatric settings.
+South College's online Pediatric Nurse Practitioner-Primary Care Post-Graduate Certificate program is designed for nurses with a graduate degree seeking specialization in advanced pediatric care.
+This 44-credit program focuses specifically on pediatric primary care, covering health assessments, pharmacology, and chronic condition management.
+The curriculum includes clinical practicums and a residency component, preparing graduates for national certification.
+Admission requires an unencumbered RN license and a master's in nursing, with GPA and professional experience considered.
+As a master's-level program, it does not require entrance exams like the GRE.
+The program emphasizes holistic care and aligns with national accreditation standards.

 Why Become a Pediatric Nurse Practitioner in Tennessee?